hashicorp/packer/website/source/docs/commands/index.html.md

 Within the format, if data contains a comma, it is replaced with `%!(PACKER_COMMA)`.
-This was preferred over an escape character such as `\'` because it is more friendly to tools like awk.
+This was preferred over an escape character such as `\'` because it is more friendly to tools like `awk`.

 Newlines within the format are replaced with their respective standard escape sequence.
 Newlines become a literal `\n` within the output.
 Carriage returns